httpwg/http-extensions/draft-ietf-httpbis-variants.md

 ## Accept-Encoding {#content-encoding}

-This section defines handling for Accept-Encoding variants, as per {{!RFC7231}} Section 5.3.4.
+This section defines handling for Accept-Encoding variants, as per Section 5.3.4 of {{!RFC7231}}.

 To perform content negotiation for Accept-Encoding given a request-value and available-values:

 1. Let preferred-available be an empty list.
-2. Let preferred-codings be a list of the codings in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any coding with a weight of 0).
+2. Let preferred-codings be a list of the codings in the request-value, ordered by their weight, highest to lowest, as per Section 5.3.1 of {{!RFC7231}} (omitting any coding with a weight of 0).
 If "Accept-Encoding" is not present or empty, preferred-codings will be empty.
 If a coding lacks an explicit weight, an implementation MAY assign one.
 3. If "identity" is not a member of preferred-codings, append "identity".
 4. Append "identity" to available-values.
 5. For each preferred-coding in preferred-codings:
    1. If there is a case-insensitive, character-for-character match for preferred-coding in available-values, append that member of available-values to preferred-available.
 6. Return preferred-available.

-Note that the unencoded variant needs to have a Variant-Key header field with a value of "identity" (as defined in {{!RFC7231}} Section 5.3.4).
+Note that the unencoded variant needs to have a Variant-Key header field with a value of "identity" (as defined in Section 5.3.4 of {{!RFC7231}}).

 ## Accept-Language {#content-language}

-This section defines handling for Accept-Language variants, as per {{!RFC7231}} Section 5.3.5.
+This section defines handling for Accept-Language variants, as per Section 5.3.5 of {{!RFC7231}}.

 To perform content negotiation for Accept-Language given a request-value and available-values:

 1. Let preferred-available be an empty list.
-2. Let preferred-langs be a list of the language-ranges in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any language-range with a weight of 0).
+2. Let preferred-langs be a list of the language-ranges in the request-value, ordered by their weight, highest to lowest, as per Section 5.3.1 of {{!RFC7231}} (omitting any language-range with a weight of 0).
 If a language-range lacks a weight, an implementation MAY assign one.
 3. If the first member of available-values is not a member of preferred-langs, append it to preferred-langs (thus making it the default).
 4. For each preferred-lang in preferred-langs:
-   1. If any member of available-values matches preferred-lang, using either the Basic or Extended Filtering scheme defined in {{!RFC4647}} Section 3.3, append those members of available-values to preferred-available (preserving their order).
+   1. If any member of available-values matches preferred-lang, using either the Basic or Extended Filtering scheme defined in Section 3.3 of {{!RFC4647}}, append those members of available-values to preferred-available (preserving their order).
 5. Return preferred-available.